Multi-pitch climbing: Description

 Multi-pitch lead climbing involves ascending climbing routes that cannot be completed in a single pitch (which is typically a rope-length), usually due to their height but also due to routes that move in unusual directions (e.g. routes with a lot of traversing).
 Multi-pitch routes are most commonly traditional climbing routes (i.e. the leader inserts the climbing protection as they ascend), but there are also multi-pitch sport climbing routes (i.e. the climbing protection is pre-bolted into the route, or at least where important belay anchors are pre-bolted such as on El Capitan in Yosemite).

-Multi-pitch climbs are usually done in teams of pairs, and the position of leader can alternate between pitches or after a group of pitches (called "block leading") as long as both climbers have the skill and competence to lead on the route.
+Multi-pitch climbs are usually done in lead climbing pairs, and the position of leader can alternate between pitches or after a group of pitches (called "block leading") as long as both climbers have the skill and competence to lead on the route.
 Alternatively, one climber can lead all of the pitches while the other climber constantly belays them, and is then belayed themselves from the top by the lead climber on each pitch (see image left).
-Where both climbers are very comfortable on the terrain and want to move quickly, they can use simul climbing, although this is a more complex and riskier technique.
+Where both climbers are very comfortable on the terrain and want to move quickly, they can simul climb, however this is a complex and risky technique.

-In addition to climbing in pairs, multi-pitch climbs can be done as solo climbs, either as free solo climbing (i.e. no protection used), or as rope solo climbing (i.e. a self-belaying system used).
+In addition to climbing in pairs, multi-pitch climbs can be done as solo climbs, either as free solo climbing (no climbing protection whatsoever is used), or as rope solo climbing (a self-belaying climbing protection system is used).

+Multi-pitch climbing is not exclusive to rock-climbing and the related climbing disciplines of ice climbing and mixed climbing also involve multi-pitch climbing routes.

+Distinction with big-wall or alpine climbing

-The boundary between multi-pitch climbing and big wall climbing or alpine climbing is not defined.
-Generally, multi-pitch routes that are at least 6–10 pitches or 300–500 metres in length, and mostly require hanging belays (i.e. due to the sheer nature of the route) are considered "big wall routes".
-Long multi-pitch climbs on mountains whose route is not continually on a sheer "big wall" face, are sometimes referred to as alpine rock climbing.
-Ice climbing and mixed climbing can also be done as multi-pitch climbing, or as part of an alpine climbing route.
+The distinction between what is multi-pitch climbing and what is big wall climbing or also alpine climbing, is not precisely defined in the sport.
+Generally, multi-pitch routes that are at least 10 pitches or 300-500 m in length, and that require hanging belays due to the sheer vertical nature of the route, will start to be considered as "big wall routes".
+Similarly, long multi-pitch climbs in mountain environments but where the route is not continually on a sheer big-wall face, are sometimes also referred to as alpine climbing routes.

+One of the most famous group of multi-pitch climbing routes are the graded "Alpine Trilogy" that consist of Silbergeier (160-metres, 6-pitches, in Rätikon, Switzerland), The End of Silence (350-metres, 11-pitches, in Berchtesgaden, Germany), and Des Kaisers neue Kleider (240-metres, 9-pitches, in Fleischbank, Austria), and which are sometimes called alpine climbs, and even as big-wall climbs.

 Equipment

-Topo of the famous 320-metre multi-pitch climbing route, Brych (VI+, 9-pitches), in Germany.
+Topo of the famous 320-metre multi-pitch climbing route, Brych (9-pitches, VI+), in the Oberreintal in Germany.

 Multi-pitch climbing requires all the equipment used in leading a single-pitch sport, traditional or ice climbing route, but with a few specific additions: